BulatMukhutdinov/PoraPlan/README.md

 - Possibility to add custom metrics and fill them
 - Possibility to create survey
 - Draw charts based on metrics and surveys to analyze data

-##Process
-The project developed based on the SCRUM methodology, that might be find on [YouTack](http://www.poraplan.pro:8081/dashboard)

 ##Contact information
 Site: www.poraplan.pro